emdorgan/book-search/README.md

 ## To-do List

-* Install all the stuff
+* Install all the Graph QL node packages
-* Confirm that it 'satisfies' all the requirements (with API routes)
 * Figure out which routes I need to refactor (pseudocode)
 * Make the typeDef models
 * Make the resolvers (routes)